 Grace Smith is the hypnotherapy guru.
 She calls hypnotherapy meditation with a goal and offers hundreds of single hypnosis recordings that cover just about every topic under the sun.

 Hypnotherapy is a practice that I’ve absolutely fallen in love with and have recommended to multiple people.
-I find it more enjoyable than a standard guided meditation practice because it goes deeper into the subconscious mind and it’s more visual.
-Incorporating this practice on a regular basis has had a tremendous impact on my life.
+I sometimes find it more enjoyable than a standard guided meditation because it has a visual component.

 Several yoga studios offer incentives for new members making it very affordable.
 These deals vary from studio to studio, but some offer $30 for 30 days of unlimited yoga, $10 for 10 consecutive days, $39 for 30 days, etc, and some studios even offer $5 community classes or free classes on specific days of the week.